On This Page:

 Moodle's gradebook is a powerful tool for sharing grades and feedback with students, and calculating final grades.
-While the gradebook provides several different options for how to calculate and display grades, the process of calculating grades is relatively simple because it depends on how you organize items on the Category and items page.
-Whether you like to have your entire gradebook configured before the start of the semester or prefer to build your course as you teach, both strategies can work.
+The gradebook provides several different options for how to calculate and display grades, and the process of calculating grades is relatively simple.
+Whether you configure your gradebook before the start of the semester, or as you teach, both strategies can work.

-At the end of the term, you can easily transfer grades from the Moodle gradebook to your SPIRE grade roster.
+At the end of the term, you can easily transfer grades from the Moodle gradebook to your Spire grade roster.
 Moodle will convert numerical grades to letter grades using a scale of your choosing.
 After importing grades into Spire, you can still edit grades before they are approved and submitted to the Registrar.

-Letter grades cannot be entered directly in the Moodle gradebook or uploaded from a spreadsheet—they can only be generated and displayed within Moodle based on numerical boundaries.
-The Letter Grade settings in the gradebook match ranges of scores to letter grades (e.g., 93.00-100.00 for A).
-Then when grading, enter in the Moodle gradebook the number that matches the letter grade you want to assign (e.g., 89 for a B+), or upload numeric scores from a spreadsheet.
+On the Letter tab in the gradebook, you can customize grade boundaries by matching ranges of scores to letter grades (e.g., 93.00-100.00 for A).
+Then when grading, enter the number that matches the letter grade you want to assign (e.g., 89 for a B+), or upload numeric scores from a spreadsheet.
 When Moodle generates letter grades, it will match numeric scores to the ranges in the Letter Grade settings and display the correct letter grade to students.

 If you want alternative methods for evaluating student work, Moodle supports grading with rubrics and non-numeric scales.